Affordable: Incentive Framework + Bedrock Initiative

 Non-Profits

 Non-profits are built on good intentions, which is a problem in a system where good intentions lose to good incentives.
 Predictably, Profit Machine learned to use non-profits as a tool to avoid taxes or score PR points.
-It’s not the Machine’s favorite tool to do that, so nonprofits have highly irregular and limited revenue streams, limiting their reach and impact.
+It’s not the Machine’s favorite tool to do that, so nonprofits have highly irregular and limited revenue streams, undercutting their reach and impact.
 Nonetheless, I’d be remiss not to call out non-profits for building actual projects despite overbearing constraints.

 Disclosure

 • Political standing.
 In the US political framework, my bias would be generally left-leaning.
-That said, I reject certain dogmas on both Republican and Democratic sides, and I would likely be kicked out of their respective conventions.

 Proposal Outline